Winds of Jupiter

 Io is the closest.
 The gravitational effects from its proximity to Jupiter, as well as its orbital resonances with Ganymede and Callisto, causes a “push and pull” effect that creates friction within Io’s core.
 As a result, there are hundreds of volcanoes spewing sulfur dioxide into the moon’s thin atmosphere, causing it to appear yellow, green, and orange.

 Ganymede is the largest moon of Jupiter as well as the largest in the solar system.
 About one-third of Ganymede is terrestrial, with a geologic surface of cooled volcanic rock that was heavily impacted by craters during the formation of the solar system.
-The rest of the moon is made up of a lighter, reflective surface thought to be a mix of silicate and ice.
 Oxygen present in the atmosphere could be in the form of O3, an ozone layer, possibly making it the most habitable place in the solar system besides Earth.

 Callisto, on the other hand, is farthest away and much colder.
 Callisto is the same size as Mercury, but much lighter since its core is believed to be rock rather than metal.
 Its thin, carbon-dioxide atmosphere isn’t as sheltered from the solar winds as the other three moons.
 The ancient, cratered surface of Callisto is geologically stable, and scientists theorize that it could be a likely place to build a human settlement during an age when space exploration takes us to the outer boundaries of the solar system.